ninbura/windows/README.md

 1. ### update & configure your motherboard's bios
 	- attach a >=32GB USB 2.0 flash drive to your computer
 	- format your flash drive as fat32 ([tutorial](https://www.asus.com/support/FAQ/1044735/))
- 	- Take note of your motherboard's model number, should be listed on the box it came in.
+ 	- take note of your motherboard's model number, should be listed on the box it came in.
-	- Search for your motherboard via it's model number on google & download the latest bios file from your motherboard's support page
+	- search for your motherboard via it's model number on google & download the latest bios file from your motherboard's support page
 	- copy the bios file to the flash drive
 	- enter bios (mash [delete] key while computer is restarting)
  	- verify that cpu temp isn't anything crazy